rob-ireton/kviewer/kviewer-client/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+IMPORTANT
+To run the kviewer via the reverse proxy configured (from nginx in my repo), the URL should be http://localhost:8888

 ### `npm test`

 Launches the test runner in the interactive watch mode.\